bhargabdeka-deka/bhargabdeka-deka/README.md

 - 💻 Building and shipping production full-stack web applications, solo and in teams
 - ⚡ Focused on MERN Stack, Next.js, and backend systems
 - 🛠 Interested in system design and modern web technologies
-- 🎯 Looking for full-stack / backend roles — remote or hybrid

 ---